-However, you also have to take long weekend holidays into consideration.
+However, you also have to consider the long weekend holidays.
 These include the Day of the Constitution, the Birth of Benito Juarez in March, the Mexican Independence in September and the Mexican Revolution in November.

 Also, the peak season might differ within cities and towns.
 Religious feasts and cultural festivals play an important role here.

 I’m not advising you to blatantly ignore your government’s recommendations.
-Just use precaution like you would wherever you travel.
+Just take precautions like you would wherever you travel.

 You can check out YouTube and you will find many foreigners who have visited and even lived in Mexico and changed their minds about it.
 They had fears like yours and hesitated to visit, but they decided to give it a try.